GreenAntTech/JSphere/README.md

 ### Starting and Stopping the JSphere Application Server

-To start the JSphere application server
+To start the JSphere application server with default settings
 ```
 js start
 ```